by Joe Jamieson

 Where Are They Now?

-Indy is a qualified dentist with her own successful practice based in Essex.
-She travelled to Nepal back in 2014 and had what she describes as a life-changing experience.
+Indy is a qualified dentist with a thriving practice in Essex.
+In 2014, she travelled to Nepal and had what she describes as a life-changing experience.

 We caught up with Indy to see what she was up to now and how her elective in Nepal helped get her where she is today.